-The University of Oregon’s 2018 Galen Distinguished Guest in Legal Writing is Anne Egeler, the Deputy Solicitor General in the Washington State Attorney General’s Office and one of the primary attorneys in Washington v.
+The University of Oregon’s 2017-18 Galen Distinguished Guest in Legal Writing was Anne Egeler, the Deputy Solicitor General in the Washington State Attorney General’s Office and one of the primary attorneys in Washington v.
 Trump, regarding the travel ban.
-On January 25, 2018, she will make a presentation to all first-year students about preparing pleadings, appeals, and oral arguments—both on an expedited schedule and under typical circumstances.
-She will be a guest lecturer in Administrative Law, addressing historical and current uses of executive orders, and she will share tips on oral argument preparation with moot court teams.
-The Galen Distinguished Guest is supported by generous funding provided by alumnus Morris Galen (Oregon Law 1950).
+On January 25, 2018, she made a presentation to all first-year students about preparing pleadings, appeals, and oral arguments—both on an expedited schedule and under typical circumstances.
+She was a guest lecturer in Administrative Law, addressing historical and current uses of executive orders, and she shared tips on oral argument preparation with moot court teams.

 The inaugural Galen Distinguished Guests in Legal Writing were Professor Mary Beth Beazley and Professor Melissa Weresh.